 Resistance to lateral loading can be provided by sliding friction acting on the base of spread footings combined with passive pressure acting on the sides of the foundation.
-A coefficient of 0.35 for resistance to lateral forces bearing in the cut original ground may be assumed.
+A coefficient of 0.35 for resistance to lateral forces bearing in compacted fill or cut original ground may be assumed.
 For resistance to lateral load, we recommend using a value of 400 pcf, equivalent fluid weight, for passive resistance acting on the sides of foundations, with concrete placed neat against compacted materials or cut original ground.
+Passive resistance should not be used for the upper one foot of soil that is not constrained at the ground surface by slab on grade or pavement.
 A one-third increase in passive value can be used when considering short-term wind or seismic loads.